afeld/rails-bottom-up/README.md

 # Rails from the Bottom Up

-This is a tutorial to Rails that goes through each level of the Rails stack to demonstrate how they operate.
+This is a tutorial to build a "Hello World!"
+Rails app, by taking you through each level of the Rails stack to demonstrate how they operate.
 To start, get a Ruby environment [set up](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book?version=3.2#sec:rubygems), and run the following in your terminal:

     $ git clone https://github.com/afeld/rails-bottom-up.git
     $ cd rails-bottom-up